Abhijeet-kumar-04/NoteBook/README.md

-# 📝 My NoteBook - Simple Notes Web Application
+# 📝 NoteBook - Simple Notes Web Application

 A lightweight, full-stack web application for creating, reading, editing, and deleting notes.
 Built with Node.js, Express, and EJS, NoteBook provides a clean and intuitive interface for managing your digital notes.